drop-games/eb-docs/docs/Whitepaper/intro.md

 True blockchain gaming is the culmination of **Achievements/Item Ownership/User driven developement** trends withing gamedev of the last 15 years, along with **Decentralization/Permisionlessness/Determinism** of the blockchain

-Blockchain game is not only about having NFTs, but also about the game being deterministic because of the blockchain as well as allowing everything to be
+Blockchain game is not only about having NFTs, but also about the game being deterministic because of the blockchain as well as allowing everything to be fair and safe

-NFTs on L2 exchange (not Immutable X cause its shit), created by Drop DAO and creators.
-Trade on any exchange, including Drop Marketplace (for Tim: this shit should be eazy af).
+NFTs on L2 exchange _(not Immutable X cause its shit)_, created by Drop DAO and creators.
+Trade on any exchange, including Drop Marketplace _(for Tim: this shit should be eazy af)_.
 Drop Treasury receives portion from all sales in the ecosystem

 All of this shit is on Layer 2 of Ethereum blockchain providing fast and painless way to interact with blockchain.
 Fast, cheap, easy, secure.

 NFTs are ERC-1155, semifungible (think of Pokémon Charizard card), could be a part of a collection.
 Drop DAO NFT standart allows players to import Hyperblade NFTs into other games and vice versa, as well as NFTs having different styling versions (TBA), _what about ability to buy support for your NFT in different game?_

+NFTs will not be gameplay affecting (for the sake of balance), but can accrue history or new parameters as the player uses it ingame

+NFTs (and $SPR) can be burned and gambled.
+Play for items with other players when you duel, or bet on other players games.

+_sending a token to the zero address will burn ANY token there is afaik_

+During the Drop Games HyperBlade custody period it will be Drop Games releasing NFTs in a conservative and sustainable manner, later on community NFTs will be voted in by the DAO/governing mechanism.
+DG will be selling those NFTs to bring early revenue/establish NFT standarts/for the purpose of lore building

 NFTs can have (hash) generated variants based on them, like for example a helmet can have color variations, different types of horns and ornaments, how weared they are, all based on the generated signature (0x), think CSGO